cassiel/net.loadbang.web/README.md

 ## PS

-Because somebody is bound to ask: here's what it all looke like in Max for Live:
+Because somebody is bound to ask: here's what it all looks like in Max for Live, for when you absolutely have to run a web server inside your Live session:

 ![Web for Max for Live][m4l]